 This project is a robot v.s. human Connect 4 game where the human plays the robot on a physical game board as if they were playing another player.
 The vision is to have a camera scanning the board and then motors move a dispenser along the top of the connect four board to drop in a piece for the robot.
-The human player would place their piece in a column, then the computer scans the board and uses an algorithm to determine the best column to place a piece, then the robot navigates to the correct column and places a piece.Motivation
+The human player would place their piece in a column, then the computer scans the board and uses an algorithm to determine the best column to place a piece.
+Then, the robot navigates to the correct column and drops a piece.Motivation

 Step 1: Text Based Game